pquarles/CS2316-FinalProject/README.md

 * The data will need to be cleaned slightly by first removing the commas in the numbers, and then converting into integers.
 We will then place the data in a dataframe with a single column and state names as indices.

 __Data Analysis:__
-* PLEASE SEE "SUMMARY - READ FIRST.md" within the "Code for Data Analysis" folder.
+* PLEASE SEE <a href= https://github.com/pquarles/CS2316-FinalProject/blob/main/Code%20for%20Data%20Analysis/SUMMARY%20-%20READ%20FIRST.md#data-analysis-section>"SUMMARY - READ FIRST.md"</a> within the "Code for Data Analysis" folder.

 __Conclusions:__
 * Overall, several metrics of per student educational spending were positively correlated with standardized test scores, and to a lesser extent, higher high school graduation rates.